serrapa/serrapa.github.io/_posts/2021-08-05-oauth2-attacks-client.md

 The OAuth ecosystem is complex.
 As a developer, you should follow the OAuth core specification as best as you can.
 Additionally, some tutorials from the OAuth community may be helpful to get into the topic.
 If you are particularly keen on security, there is the "OAuth 2.0 Threat Model and Security Considerations specification" ([RFC 6819](https://datatracker.ietf.org/doc/html/rfc6819)).
 That is a useful resource to improve your knowledge and understanding of how you can properly carry on attacks or defend OAuth entities.

+The following paragraphs describe the theory behind of the most attacks and vulnerabilities about OAuth scenarios, so no pratical and technical details will be covered.

 Being said that, let's dive into the attacks against OAuth Client

 ---